wrangel/globschi/README.md

 # Abstract Altitudes

-Welcome to the **Abstract Altitudes**!
-This website is designed to display stunning aerial photography and videography captured during my drone flights.
+This website is designed to display aerial photography and videography captured during our drone flights.
 Explore the beauty of landscapes, cityscapes, and unique perspectives that only drone photography can provide.

 ## Table of Contents